 You do not need an I-20 or a DS-2019 if you are starting your program from overseas.
-However, if you have received an I-20/DS-2019 and are unable to come to campus for the Spring 2021 semester, you will be issued a new document with an updated start date.
-You can enter the US next year with the updated I-20 and a valid unexpired F-1 visa when in-person classes resume.
+However, if you have received an I-20/DS-2019 and are unable to come to campus for the Fall 2021 semester, you will be issued a new document with an updated start date.
+You can enter the US in the following semester with the updated I-20 and a valid unexpired F-1 visa.

 I have received my new I-20/DS-2019.
 Can I apply for a visa with it and choose to arrive later? +